scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 extraction code prompted us to take a step back and consider if newer frameworks like Dask :cite:`noauthor_dask:_nodate` would be a better solution for parallelization within DESI.
-The first was the relative inflexibility of the division of work between bundles (although this has been addressed now in the subbundle division).
-The second was the issue of resiliency: if a node goes down, it will take the entire MPI job with it.
-(This is not an issue in Dask, in which dead workers can be seamlessly revived while the calculation continues.)
+The first was the relative inflexibility of the division of work between bundles [#]_ .
+The second was the issue of resiliency: if a node goes down, it will take the entire MPI job with it [#]_ .
 An additional feature we liked about Dask is the ability to monitor Dask jobs in real time with their Bokeh status page.
 We thought Dask seemed promising enough that it was worth taking a careful look at what it would mean to replace the DESI MPI with Dask.

+.. [#] Although this is being addressed in the subbundle division restructure.
+.. [#] This is not an issue in Dask, in which dead workers can be seamlessly revived while the calculation continues.

 Dask is a task-based parallelization system for Python.
 It is comprised of a scheduler and some number of workers which communicate with each other via a client.
 Dask is more flexible than traditional MPI because it can start workers and collect their results via a concurrent futures API.
-(It should be noted that this is also possible in MPI with dynamic process management, but since Cray does not yet support dynamic process management under the Slurm workload manager, we haven't been able to try it at NERSC.)
+It should be noted that this is also possible in MPI with dynamic process management, but since Cray does not yet support dynamic process management under the Slurm workload manager, we haven't been able to try it at NERSC.

 During this process, we discovered that it is non-trivial to convert a code already written in MPI to Dask, and it would likely be difficult to